Your Guide for Master's in Communication Graduate Programs for 2023

 - Location: The state the university is in and the cost of living there

-- University prestige: Ivy League and high performing institutions and departments are subject to higher demand from potential students.
-Due to their excellent resources and access to faculty, they too will be more expensive
+- University prestige: Ivy League and high-performing institutions and departments are subject to higher demand from potential students.
+Due to their excellent resources and access to faculty, they will be more expensive

-Currently, there are over 390 universities offering Communications Master's Degrees including all subniches and variations on the title.
+Over 390 universities are currently offering Communications Master's Degrees, including all subniches and variations on the title.
 The average tuition for the academic year 2021-22 was $10,602 per year for in-state students.
 Out of state cost for the same year was $19,729.
-However, the lowest cost programs are in the region of $4,000 per year.
+However, the lowest cost programs are $4,000 per year in the region.

 In Relevant Employment?
 Would Your Employer Help?

-It is unlikely to pay for the full amount of tuition for your master's degree in communications unless they have cast iron guarantees that they too will gain from your education.
-Some businesses have philanthropy schemes for employees to help them upskill and progress throughout the company.
+It is unlikely to pay for the full tuition for your master's degree in communications unless they have cast iron guarantees that they, too, will gain from your education.
+Some businesses have philanthropy schemes for employees to help them improve their skills and progress throughout the company.

 - Bursaries, grants, or other funding, typically limited to people with strict criteria (low income, women, disabled, and other under-represented groups)